rockstat/band-services-set/.skeletons/bandservice/README.md

 ### 2. Copy skeleton

 User images of services should be located in `my_images` directory.
-Open terminal, and make a copy of skeleton sources.
+To distplay current location execute `pwd` Open terminal (file -> new terminal), and make a copy of skeleton sources.
 Assuming you terminal session located at ~/projects.
 Run command:

 ```bash
 cp -R sources/skeletons_ro/bandservice my_images/pikachu